intel/he-toolkit/docker/README.md

 ## Modifying the Examples
 The included source code allows for modification or existing workloads and creations of new ones.
-All HE-Toolkit code can be found in `/home/$USER/he-samples` with a directory structure directly reflected in this repository.
+All Intel HE Toolkit code can be found in `/home/$USER/he-samples` with a directory structure directly reflected in this repository.

-HE-Samples consists of three different sub-components:
+`he-samples` consists of three different sub-components:
 1. **Sample Kernels**: Sample kernels created through a combination of various micro kernels.
 They are meant as samples of how the  micro kernels can be used together.
 A few sample kernels (but is not limited to): Matrix